tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 ## Dictionaries

 Dictionaries can be thought of as an extension to the Python list concept.
 Now that you understand lists, grasping dictionaries should be easy.
 In a list, each value corresponds to a number indicating its position.
-One can, therefore, describe them as *numerically indexed*.
+One can, therefore, describe lists as *numerically indexed*.
 With dictionaries, each value is instead associated with a keyword.
 Dictionaries, therefore, are collections of *key-value pairs*.

-If you want to experiment with the dictionary code that follows, you can create a new "dictionary" sketch now.
+If you want to experiment with the dictionary code that follows, create a new "dictionary" sketch now.
 However, you may find that reading over the content is enough to grasp it.
-Then, you can begin coding again when you encounter the coffee chart task.
+Then you can begin coding again when you encounter the coffee chart task.

 ### Creating New Dictionaries

 Whereas lists are defined within square brackets, dictionaries rely on `{` braces `}`.
-The code below contrasts a list and dictionary used to store an individual student's details.
+The code below contrasts a list and a dictionary used to store an individual student's details.

 {% highlight py %}
 # list